 and consists of one row of whitespace-delimited values for each value of D' (in the case of an LD analysis) and theta.
 Columns are whitespace-delimited:

-Separate PPL information is produced for two-point and marker-to-marker analyses.
-It is written to the file ppl.out by default, although that filename in configurable.
+by default, although that filename in configurable.
 The first line is a comment that contains the Kelvin version number as with the Bayes Ratio file.
 The next line is a header, followed by one line of whitespace-delimited values for each marker in the run.

-All analyses can optionally write maximizing models to a separate file, named mod.out by default, although that name is configurable.
+by default, although that name is configurable.
 In all cases, the first line is a comment line that identifies the version of Kelvin that created the file.
 Note that due to Kelvin's use of an efficient numerical integration algorithm, there is no guarantee that the maximum MOD will occur at the true maximum values of all parameters.
 The default integration routine can be overridden in order to perform maximization over a fixed grid of user-specified parameter values for precise maximization.

 For multipoint runs, a single table with a header line is output.
 The table consits of one row for each trait position, containing the values of all trait parameters that maximized the likelihood at that position.
 Columns are whitespace delimited:

-6. LCnPV(...) - the maximizing penetrance vector, one for each liability (covariate) class in the analysis.
+PV(...) - the maximizing penetrance vector, one for each liability (covariate) class in the analysis.
 For dichotomous trait runs, it is three (or four, if imprinting effects are being considered) columns of the maximizing penetrance for DD, Dd, (dD,) and dd.
 For quantitative trait (QT) runs with the normal distribution, it is three (or four) columns of means followed by three (or four) of standard deviations for the maximizing distributions for DD, Dd, (dD,) and dd, followed by the threshold in the case of the QTT model.
 Quantitative trait runs with the Chi-Square distribution have only three (or four) columns of degrees of freedom followed by the threshold.
 Values are comma-separated and enclosed in parentheses.
 Header text reflects actual count and nature of columns.
-Again, the models reported here may not represent true maximizing models, if the integration algorithm has bypassed the true overall maximum of the parameter space.
+Again, the models reported here may not represent true maximizing models, if the integration algorithm has bypassed the true overall maximum of the parameter space.For two-point analyses, a separate table is output for each marker, or pair of markers, in the case of marker-to-marker analyses.
+Each table is prefaced with a comment line that details the chromosome, name and position of the marker (or markers).
+For marker-to-trait analyses, this line is identical to that in the Bayes Ratio file.
+For marker-to-marker, the line looks like:

 Each table is prefaced with a header line.
 Columns are whitespace-delimited:

-Sequential updating is a method for combining the results of multiple analyses in post-processing.
+PV(...) - as described for multipoint maximizing mode files.
+Not present in marker-to-marker analyses.Sequential updating is a method for combining the results of multiple analyses in post-processing.
 Sequential updating tools are included in the Kelvin distribution.

 calc_updated_ppl